FRETCalc/FRET-Calc/README.md

   > openpyxl

 # Data-Sample
-This directory contains a exemple of data set needed to use the FRET-calc software
+This directory contains a exemple of data set needed to use the FRET-calc software.

 # Spectral-Data
+## Emission
+## Extinction coefficient
+## Refractive Index